inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 Visualizing Data Link Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With INET simulations, it is often useful to be able to visualize
-network traffic.
-INET offers several visualizers for this task,
-operating at various levels of the network stack.
-In this showcase, we
-examine :ned:`DataLinkVisualizer` that can provide graphical feedback
-about data link level traffic.

-Data link activity can be visualized by including a
+Data link activity (layer 2 traffic) can be visualized by adding a
-:ned:`DataLinkVisualizer` module in the simulation.
+:ned:`DataLinkVisualizer` module to the simulation.
 Adding an
-:ned:`IntegratedVisualizer` module is also an option, because it also
+:ned:`IntegratedVisualizer` module is also an option, because it
-contains a :ned:`DataLinkVisualizer` module.
+includes a :ned:`DataLinkVisualizer` module.
 Data link visualization is
 disabled by default, it can be enabled by setting the visualizer’s
 displayLinks parameter to true.